publishpress/PublishPress-Planner/readme.txt

 * Fixed: Fixed the arguments "old_status" and "new_status" for the shortcode "psppno_post", #713;
 * Fixed: Fixed the argument "author_ip" for the shortcode "psppno_edcomment", #713;
 * Fixed: Fixed the option to always notify users who edited the content, #742;
+* Fixed: Fixed bug in the notification filters that was triggering notifications for unselected post types, #743;

 = [3.0.0] - 2020-11-16 =